Get a free, no obligation personal loan quote with rates as low as 9.99%

 Don’t Open New Credit Cards

 While you don’t want to close out old credit accounts, you also don’t want to open too many new ones.
 Doing so can cause your credit scores to dip.
-As mentioned, the age of your credit accounts can impact your credit scores and opening new accounts can reduce the total age of your credit accounts.
+As mentioned, the age of your credit accounts can impact your credit scores, and opening new accounts can reduce the total age of your credit accounts.

 Don’t Spend Your Entire Credit Limit

 Your debt-to-credit ratio is the amount you spend relative to your credit limit.
-This ratio generally accounts for around 30% of your credit scores.
-High ratios may negatively impact your credit scores.
-Ideally, lenders like to see a debt-to-credit ratio of 30% – 35%, as it shows that you haven’t overextended yourself and can manage your debt load responsibly.
+This ratio generally accounts for around 30% of your credit score.
+High ratios may negatively impact your credit score.

 Why You Should Pay More Than The Minimum Balance

-Other Options To Help You Build Your Credit To Buy A Home
+Products To Help You Build Your Credit To Buy A Home

 The following options are useful if you’re unable to access traditional credit to build your credit profile: